-Suburban Clock and Repair has been on Front Street in Berea, Ohio long before I was born: 1953, to be exact.
-Growing up the clock shop, as we called it, was a place of wonder, for its fat antique Elgin pocket watches, and the enormous German cuckoo clock that the owner was constructing in the basement for years.
+Suburban Clock and Repair has been on Front Street in Berea, Ohio since long before I was born: 1953, to be exact.
+Growing up the clock shop, as we called it, was a place of wonder, for its fat antique Elgin pocket watches, and the enormous German cuckoo clock that the owner was constructing in the basement.

 When my parents left Berea for Boulder, Colorado, my mother bought me a beautiful Hermle mantle clock that I had my eye on for years, for its deco numerals and sloped wooden beauty.
 The transaction has an almost mythic place in my memory, as there was no drama, no wheedling, no mitigation of any kind.
 She bought it for me because I wanted it, as a we're-leaving present, as a souvenir of my home town and I suppose a kind of solace.